maize-genetics/phg_v2/docs/build_and_load.md

   More information about this step and the `--total-threads` step can be found in the following **Details - threads and parallelization** section.
-* `-o` - The name of the directory for the alignment outputs.

 > [!WARNING]
 > The directory that you specify in the output (`-o`) section must